onqtam/headjack/docs/why/100_1k_10k_words.md

     When a blanket is not enough - the most intentional, competent and selective social membrane in existence Flattening The (Right) Curve (personal consumption) Humanity's [last] business plan
-WeWork
 Minimum Viable Infinity
 The Next Game
 The Egregore
-The Implementation of Humane Technology - what up Tristan We are a Strange Loop
+We are a Strange Loop
 Connecting the world
     without the addiction and extraction